sole/rtcamera/docs/Walkthrough.md

 Keeping in line with our goal of being nice to less powerful devices, I avoided as much as possible the use of big libraries.
 This slightly scared me initially, as I was quite used to rely on [Three.js](http://threejs.org) for all my WebGL needs, but as they say, you don't learn if you don't get out of your comfort zone.

 So I rolled up my sleeves and whipped out something that would use almost raw WebGL.
-Since I had experience on OpenGL and OpenGL ES, it wasn't too complicated, just a little bit tedious, because Three.js abstracts all the concepts in a very nice and friendly manner.
-In exchange, I got a minimal [Renderer](../js/Renderer.js) that sets up a WebGL context, loaded a series of ImageEffects containing shaders, accepted any HTML element as input, and drawn it into a rectangle using the active effect.
+Since I had experience with OpenGL and OpenGL ES, it wasn't too complicated, just a little bit tedious, because Three.js abstracts all the concepts in a very nice and friendly manner.
+In exchange, I got a minimal [Renderer](../js/Renderer.js) that sets up a WebGL context, loads a series of ImageEffects containing shaders, accepts any HTML element as input, and draws it into a rectangle using the active effect.
 That's all it does.
 No Scene Graphs, nor Geometry abstractions, or anything else.
 It's intentionally limited in nature, because we don't need anything else for this app.

 ## The future